mateus-holanda/mateus-holanda/README.md

 <h1 align="left">Mateus Holanda</h1>
 <h2 align="left">Hi 👋!
-My name is Mateus and I'm a Full Stack Developer, from Brazil.</h2>
+My name is Mateus and I'm a Full Stack Developer, from Brazil.
+My main stack is Python, Javascript, React, Node, React Native and Elixir.
+I'm also a Blockchain and cryptocurrency enthusiast.</h2>

 ###